 “It has gotten just that bad.”

-That was how Sofia Ali-Khan began her recent Facebook post—one that has since gone viral—addressing the increasingly hostile rhetoric aimed at Muslims, particularly those in the US.
+That was how Sofia Ali-Khan began her viral Facebook post addressing the increasingly hostile rhetoric aimed at Muslims, particularly in the US.

 These are the words of an American citizen.
 In 2015.